All ComparisonsWorks with SendGrid

 8. ScaledMail

 This is what we do at ScaledMail.
-We're not a sequencer — we're the infrastructure layer that sits underneath your sequencer of choice.
-We handle the parts that most people get wrong: domain procurement, DNS configuration, mailbox provisioning, warmup, reputation monitoring, and ongoing maintenance.
+We're not a sequencer, we're the infrastructure layer that sits underneath your sequencer of choice.
+We handle the parts that most people get wrong: domain procurement, DNS configuration, mailbox provisioning, IP rotation, reputation monitoring, and ongoing maintenance.

 Here's what that looks like in practice:

-- Human experts: Real people managing your infrastructure, not just software running on autopilot
+• Human experts: Real people managing your infrastructure, more than software running on autopilot

 9. Maildoso